Weird

 The more common unidentified rings tend to be dark and smoky, as I mentioned.
 This leads most to believe they’re ordinary in nature (at the very least, well, smoke), but they can be nonetheless mysterious.
 Take this recent sighting in Kazakhstan, for example.

-On April 3, an odorless, black ring hovered in the air for about fifteen minutes, then dissipated.
-And oh look, there’s a video:
+On April 3, 2015, an odorless, black ring hovered in the air for about fifteen minutes, then dissipated.
+While the original footage has become difficult to find, this video shows it side-by-side with a possible explanation involving a very much man-made ring of fire.

-While it’s uncertain where the above smoke ring truly originated, perhaps, as one professor stated, it may have been caused by “combustion from a nearby factory.”
+While it’s uncertain where the April 3 smoke ring truly originated, perhaps, as one professor stated, it may have been caused by “combustion from a nearby factory.”
 This would be in line with conclusions drawn from previous UFO ring encounters.

 Rob Schwarz